roydukkey/clean-package/README.md

 }
 ```

 There are multiple ways to work around this (more than are offered here).
-One solution might be to manual run the command with `npx clean-package restore`.
+One solution might be to manually run the command with `npx clean-package restore`.
 Another might be to define a custom script that would call `pack` and `clean-package` in sequence:

 ```json
 {